google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 <!--
 Cases where our predictions were too low are above the line.
 Cases where our predictions were too high are below the line.

-In the "Predicted vs. Actual" section above, we plotted a case were there was a large positive bias in our predictions.
+In the "predicted vs. actual" section above, we plotted a case where there was a large positive bias in our predictions.
 Plotting the same biased data on a residual plot shows all of the residuals below the zero line.

 Image Details:
 * [residual_bias.png](http://www.google.com): Copyright Google